sephml/sephml/README.md

 ## :wave: I'm Sepehr ![](https://komarev.com/ghpvc/?username=thisissepehr&color=green)

-- I'm a post-graduate student at Queen Mary university London.
+- I'm a post-graduate student at Queen Mary university of London.
 - I enjoy developing open source software to improve the accessibility and really passionate about machine learning methods.
 - if we have shared interests and you'd like to chat about them, feel free to